J Korean Biol Nurs Sci > Volume 24(3); 2022 > Article

 crossref pmid

 9. Sung C..
 Factors related to nursing performance among intensive care unit nurses [master’s thesis].
 2018.
-Seoul: Ewha Womans University; 27-39.
+Seoul: Ewha Womans University; p.
+27-39.

 10. Sinning W.E..
 Body composition assessment of college wrestlers.
 Medicine and Science in Sports.
 1974;6(2):139-145.